kubernetes/website/content/en/docs/contribute/style/style-guide.md

 ### EditorConfig
 The Kubernetes project maintains an EditorConfig file that sets common style preferences in text editors such as VS Code.
-You can use this file if you want to improve how consistent your contributions are with the rest of the project.
+You can use this file if you want to ensure that your contributions are consistent with the rest of the project.
 To view the file, refer to [`.editorconfig`](https://github.com/kubernetes/website/blob/main/.editorconfig) in the repository root.
 ## {{% heading "whatsnext" %}}